 - Designing programs to minimise the risk of illegal and inappropriate conduct in the workplace;

-- Investigating complex and serious misconduct and potentially criminal activity in the workplace;
+- Investigating complex and serious misconduct in the workplace;

 - Assisting clients to respond to interventions by external regulators;

 - Designing and implementing Codes of Ethics; and